smplusr/dotfiles/README.md

 package/ folder not uploaded due to it's size.
 The "install packages offline" shall not be used.

+Vim plugin may not work at first, it is recommended to run :PlugInstall or :PlugUpdate once vim is launched for the first time.

 Full version (containing the package folder):